johnnysedh3lllo/vintage-calculator-app/README.md

 Due to my current skill set, I could not implement the following features for the app, so I would love to collaborate with you to complete the Implementation of them.

+- inactive state color for input screens and buttons
 - Percentage calculation
 - Keypress event for the power button
 - Input and Output history display